There better be octopus in Heaven,

 2 large garlic cloves

-1/2 cup plus 2 tablespoons of butter
+1/2 cup plus 2 tablespoons of

 1/4 finely chopped parsley